-(Quality Reviewer, 2010)
+(Quality Reviewer, 2010)13

-and windows.
-There are various factors at play, such as the ratio between heights and widths and the proportions between solid (walls) and void (windows, doors).
+factors at play, such as the ratio between heights and widths and the proportions between solid (walls) and void (windows, doors).
 In general terms, with traditional architecture, building proportions with a vertical emphasis (as opposed to square and horizontal) have for a long time created pleasing buildings.
 Buildings are of course viewed in three dimensions and this also needs to be taken into account, such as the depth of a building, roof pitches, eaves, gables etc.